garbagetown/guideline/source_en/ArchitectureInDetail/Utilities/JodaTime.rst

    * - Sr. No.
      - Description
    * - | (1)
-     - | The value specified in argument of DateTime#minusDays is subtracted from the date.
-In this example, it becomes \ ``2013-01-09T13:30:22.123Z``\.
+     - | The value specified in argument of LocalDate#minusDays is subtracted from the date.
+In this example, it becomes \ ``2013-01-09``\.
    * - | (2)
-     - | The value specified in argument of DateTime#plusDays is added to the date.
-In this example, it becomes \ ``2013-01-11T13:30:22.123Z``\.
+     - | The value specified in argument of LocalDate#plusDays is added to the date.
+In this example, it becomes \ ``2013-01-11``\.
    * - | (3)
-     - | The value specified in argument of DateTime#plusMonths is added to the number of months.
-In this example, it becomes \ ``2013-04-10T13:30:22.123Z``\.
+     - | The value specified in argument of LocalDate#plusMonths is added to the number of months.
+In this example, it becomes \ ``2013-04-10``\.
    * - | (4)
-     - | The value specified in argument of DateTime#plusYears is added to the number of years.
-In this example, it becomes \ ``2014-01-10T13:30:22.123Z``\.
+     - | The value specified in argument of LocalDate#plusYears is added to the number of years.
+In this example, it becomes \ ``2014-01-10``\.

-For methods other than those mentioned above, refer to `DateTime JavaDoc <http://joda-time.sourceforge.net/apidocs/org/joda/time/DateTime.html>`_ .
+For methods other than those mentioned above, refer to `LocalDate JavaDoc <http://joda-time.sourceforge.net/apidocs/org/joda/time/LocalDate.html>`_ .

 |